 The entire floor surface from which asbestos floor tile or sheet floor coverings are to be removed must be vacuumed with a HEPA vacuum prior to removal of the floor tile or coverings.

-Work shall be in compliance with the Resilient Floor Coverings Institute (RFCI) document Recommended Work Practices for Removal of Resilient Floor Coverings Published January 2018 found at www.rfci.com and on the DLS webpage www.mass.gov.dols herein incorporated by reference.
+Work shall be in compliance with the Resilient Floor Coverings Institute (RFCI) document Recommended Work Practices for Removal of Resilient Floor Coverings Published January 2018 found at www.rfci.com and on the Department’s website, herein incorporated by reference.

 Procedures for Removal of Asbestos Floor Tile.